 Sometimes medical conditions are also a reason why a person has a fear of physical intimacy.

-If a person has a problem that makes sex difficult or painful then the person definitely avoids sexual intimacy.
+If a person has a problem that makes physical intimacy difficult or painful then the person definitely avoids romantic intimacy.

 Related Reading: 10 different types of intimacy for a healthy relationship.

 How do overcome the fear of physical intimacy?